DankersW/home-automation-framework/README.md

 - have an button to turn every thing of + that button has pre set function to select (everything on, cosy mode, etc.)

 ### Gui
+Andriod app for controlling only (could run locally, onlocal network) webgui for everything (can be accest form the internet)

 - plot with data useage and sunlight
 - public transport times
 - calender that shows the routines + add and remove function